SKOURIES (GREECE)

 Advancing Skouries

-As of December 31, 2025, Phase 2 construction was 78% complete.
-First production of copper-gold concentrate is expected toward the end of the first quarter of 2026, with commercial production expected in mid-2026.
+As of March 31, 2026, overall project progress was approximately 94% complete.
+First production of copper-gold concentrate is expected toward the third quarter of 2026, with commercial production expected in the fourth quarter of 2026.

-Progress continues on the construction of the crusher building structure with the concrete now complete.
-The primary crusher is mechanically complete and set in position, with work continuing on finalizing the electrical installations.
-Conveyors from the primary crusher through the coarse ore stockpile to the process plant have been installed and belt installations commenced in January 2026.
+The primary crusher is mechanically complete and all associated equipment is set in position, with work underway on the final piping and electrical installation.
+Conveyors from the primary crusher through the coarse ore stockpile to the process plant have been installed and belt installations are underway.

-The stockpile dome foundation is complete, and assembly of the dome structure is progressing.
-Two of the three reclaim feeders and associated chute work have been installed, with pre-assembly underway on the remaining reclaim feeder.
-Installation of the prefabricated electrical distribution room is scheduled for late January 2026.
+The stockpile dome foundation is complete, and assembly of the dome structure is virtually complete.
+All three reclaim feeders and associated chute work have been installed and work is underway to complete the final mechanical, piping and electrical connections in the stockpile reclaim tunnel.
+Electrical cable installation and terminations are in progress in the prefabricated electrical distribution room.

 Process Plant

-Work in the process plant remains focused on mechanical installations, piping, cable tray and cabling in preparation for first ore.
-High and medium voltage electrical distribution from multiple substations within the process plant network are advancing, and the control building structure is complete with electrical work underway across all areas.
+Work in the process plant remains focused on mechanical installations, piping, cable tray and cabling in preparation for first ore introduction.
+Q1 2026 inspections identified the need to replace the two damaged cyclone feed pumps variable speed drives.
+Temporary replacement equipment has been ordered and is expected to be installed in Q2 2026 with permanent equipment in Q3 2026.
+High and medium voltage electrical distribution from multiple substations within the process plant network are advancing, and the process control building structure is complete with electrical work underway across all plant areas.
+Electrical rooms are being progressively handed over to commissioning.

 Thickeners

-Two of the three tailings thickeners required for initial start-up are mechanically complete, with electrical cabling and instrumentation installation underway.
-The third tailings thickener is not required for start-up and is progressing in line with its planned start-up following first concentrate production.
+Two of the three tailings thickeners are mechanically complete, with electrical cabling and instrumentation installation underway.
+The third tailings thickener is not required for start-up.

-Water testing has been completed, and piping installations have advanced as the pipe rack installations are completed.
-Work is advancing on the associated infrastructure, including the pumphouse building piping and electrical work and tank installations in the flocculant building.
-Electrical installations in the thickeners’ secondary substation building are in progress, with cable and terminations planned for late January 2026.
+Water testing is complete and piping installations have advanced as the pipe rack installations are completed.
+Work is advancing on the associated infrastructure, including the pumphouse building with piping and electrical work nearly complete, and mechanical and electrical installations in the flocculant building progressing.
+Electrical installations and cable pulling in the thickeners’ secondary substation building are well advanced.

 Mechanical work advanced with all six filter presses and associated swivel doors, feeders and conveyors completed.
-Pipe and cable tray installation progressed as planned.
 The compressor building steel structure is complete, and all six compressors and air receivers are mechanically complete.
+Pipe installation continues to progress and cable tray installations are substantially complete.
+Electrical and instrumentation work is complete on filter presses 1 and 2 and progressing through the remaining four filter presses.

 The prefabricated electrical distribution room has been installed, with cable tray and electrical installation advancing.